Workplace Violence Prevention Training

 Contents include how to:

-• Increase awareness of possible violent incidences, de-escalate conflicts, diffuse a potentially volatile situation, and react in an active shooter situation.
+• Session A includes: How to Increase awareness of possible violence, de-escalate conflicts, diffuse a potentially volatile situation, and react in an active shooter situation.

 • Presents information on employer policies, anti-retaliation, and investigations, and hazard correction.